 Madison Square Park, founded in 1624, is right across the street and serves as an urban recreational space.
-New York Life is particularly easy to spot with its golden pyramid topper.
+The New York Life building is particularly easy to spot with its golden pyramid topper.
 Built in 1928, the building stands out as one of the unique roofs of New York.

 The area also includes the Ladies Mile Historic District.
 The area was once known for upper-class shopping.
 Famous companies such as B. Altman, Bergdorf Goodman, Lord & Taylor, Tiffany, Gimbel’s and MACY’s got their start in this district.